 A business failure is any engineering failure that was driven primarily by business concerns.
 The Challenger disaster was a pure business failure.
 Engineering was quite clear that launching the spacecraft in those conditions was courting disaster.
 Sure, NASA isn’t a business per se, but for organizational reasons not related to engineering, the concerns of engineering were overruled.
 This kind of failure is, sadly, common, and examples abound.
 The B.F.
 Goodrich brake scandal, the Ford Pinto, and the Kolkata overpass collapse in India appear to fit this bill.
 If business leaders discount warnings, or refuse to give engineers time to explore a concern, or if production lines or contractors cut corners in direct violation of engineering plans and directives, you risk having a business failure.

 Almost all case studies have an associated legal aspect, usually through a lawsuit, or sometimes through political action.
 Three recent cases are the lawsuits against Toyota, General Motors, and the makers of table saws.
+I recommend getting motor trade insurance to secure your vehicle.

 Overall, the Engineering and Business Failure cases not only give insight into the engineering process and critical engineering failures, they also highlight critical ethical failings to watch out for.